610265158/Peppa_Pig_Face_Landmark/README.md

 ##  Train
-The project is based on two of my repos ,if you want to train with your own data, or details about the models.
+The project is based on two of my other repos ,if you want to train with your own data, or know the details about the models.

  + [faceboxes](https://github.com/610265158/faceboxes-tensorflow.git)
  + [face_landmark](https://github.com/610265158/face_landmark.git)

 ## ps
-The project is support by myself, i needs your advice to improve it.
+The project is supported by myself, i need your advice to improve it.
 Hope the codes can help you, contact me if u have any question( 2120140200@mail.nankai.edu.cn), and i need your star,also your contribution.